josephferrero/quickremove/README.md

 2. Navigate to an item you want to remove
 3. Press `dd` to remove it
 4. Select multiple items in visual mode and press `dd` to remove them all
-5. If you make a mistake, use `:QuickRemoveUndo` to undo the last removal (supports up to 50 undo levels)
+5. If you make a mistake, use `:QuickerUndo` to undo the last removal (supports up to 50 undo levels)

 ### Visual Selection Examples

 ```
 " Remove items 5-10
-:5,10QuickRemove
+:5,10QuickerRemove

 " In visual mode, select lines and press dd
 V5j  " Select 6 lines
 dd   " Remove them

 " Remove all remaining items
-:QuickRemoveClear
+:QuickerClear
 ```

 ## Configuration